rextechs/AzureIoTBootcamp/Day1-HOL3.md

 ## Step 1 : Register the IoT Core device as an Azure IoT Edge device

-In many occasion, command line is the only interface available to us.
+In some occasions, command line is the only interface available.
 In this lab, we are going to use a different method than prior labs, the Command Line Interface (CLI), to create devices.
+Since the IoT Core device is a small device with less resources, it is recommended to perform the following steps on your lab development machine.

 ### 1. Sing in to your Azure account.
-Run the az login command and follow the link to sign in from your web browser
+If you hadn't signed in to your account.
+Use the login command which will open a web browser, and sign in to your account with your credential.
    ```cli
    az login
    ```